-Carrie Preston likes to challenge her students, inside and outside the classroom.
+With her delicate features, blue eyes, and blonde hair, Carrie Preston could double as a porcelain doll, but she hardly handles life with kid gloves.
 Halfway through an early morning lecture on The Invention of Heterosexuality and Homosexuality in an Introduction to Women’s Studies class, Preston tells students about the practice of pederasty in ancient Athens, in which Greek men developed relationships with adolescent boys they chose as sexual partners and mentored.
 The practice was completely accepted at the time, she notes, because sex was about power and virility.
 That’s hard to imagine in today’s world, where Penn State football coach Jerry Sandusky’s sexual contact with young boys led to his imprisonment and a raft of lawsuits against the school.

 Preston asks a series of provocative questions: “Is what constitutes a crime culturally determined?
 And might that change yet again?”
 The idea floats through the half-filled auditorium as students consider it carefully.
 Toward the end of class, there is a rush of opinions and questions.
 The professor has clearly gained her audience’s attention.

 Preston likes to push boundaries, something that’s made the 34-year-old College of Arts & Sciences associate professor of English an enormously popular teacher.
 “It’s not uncommon to hear students say, ‘I follow Carrie Preston around and I take every class she offers,’” says Becca Wilkinson (COM’12), who’s taken three of Preston’s courses.
 “She taught me to view teaching as activism and how to find activism in daily life.…She connects theory and academia to real life and links the ivory tower with the street.”